Michael-Opremic/mrosmarthub-docs/docs/api/add-inventury-information.rst

 FTP - File upload
 ^^^^^^^^^^^^^^^^^

 The additional stock can be provided via FTP.
 Login information will be provided during the integration project.
 The uploaded file needs to be one of the formats described in section "File uploads".
-The filename needs to be “addStock-YYYY-MM-DD”.
+The filename needs to be "addStock-YYYY-MM-DD".
 Uploaded files will be scanned every 15 minutes.
 Therefore, there is a short time gap between uploading and accessibility of the data on the platform.

 UI - File upload